y-sood/ml-projects/README.md

 Each project includes:
 - A `README.md` describing the task, methodology, and key results
 - Jupyter notebooks or `.m`/`.py` files
-- Data (where applicable or linked)
-- `requirements.txt` or setup instructions if dependencies are needed

 ---

 ## Tools and Technologies